 - The annual minimum payment percentage increases each year

-- RRSPs must be converted to an RRIF by the year in which you turn 71
+- RRSPs must be converted to a RRIF by age 71

-- You can convert funds to an RRIF as early as age 55.
+- You can convert funds to a RRIF as early as age 55.

-- You can invest money in an RRIF any number of ways
+- You can invest money in a RRIF any number of ways

 - By naming a beneficiary, funds in your RRIF are not included in your estate